 Fix Limited Network Connectivity in Windows

 A Limited Network Connectivity message means that you have a weak connection or you have used a wrong passcode.
 Specifically, this is what it means:

 Your computer detects that a network is present and operating.
 That means that it detects that the network cable is plugged in, or that it was able to connect to a wireless access point.
 Your computer’s request for an IP address went unanswered.

 Many times, the problem appears because of wrong icon mapping.
-So the first thing you should do if you see a Limited Network Connectivity message is to ensure that all your cables are connected properly and the reboot your router and restart your computer.
+So the first thing you should do if you see a Limited Network Connectivity message is to ensure that all your cables are connected properly and then reboot your router and restart your computer.
 Turn off your Wi-Fi interface and turn it back on again.
 Restarting the computer helps reset the internal modem.
 This will help get rid of the problem in most cases.

 In case this does not help or if the issue frequently occurs, see if any of this helps you: